Platform

 Data Acquisition and Processing Server (DAPS)

-Server front
+Server chassis

 Control Software